FaisalSoomro838/CIT/Day3.md

 # Web Theart
-Web threats are malicious software programs such as spyware adware  trojan horse programs phishing viruses or worms etc that are installed on your computer without your knowledge or permission These programs utilize the Web to spread hide update themselves and send stolen data back to criminals
+Web threats are malicious software programs such as spyware adware  trojan horse programs phishing viruses or worms etc
+<br>that are installed on your computer without your knowledge or permission
+<br>These programs utilize the Web to spread hide update themselves and send stolen data back to criminals

 ## Types Of Web Thearts
 ### Spam